igorafsouza/MARQO/README.md

 2. **Install Docker Desktop**:
    - Run the installer and follow the on-screen instructions.
-   - For macOS, if you have an ARM-based Mac (like Apple M1/M2), ensure you download the version that supports ARM64.
+   - For macOS, if you have an ARM-based Mac (like Apple M series), ensure you download the version that supports ARM64.

 3. **Start Docker Desktop**:
    - Launch Docker Desktop from your applications menu.